-COURSE OUTLINE-WINTER 2017
+COURSE OUTLINE - WINTER 2020

-PY1040 (H3): Basic Psychological Processes - 3 (3-0-0) 45 Hours for 15 Weeks
+PY1040 (A3): BASIC PSYCHOLOGICAL PROCESSES - 3 (3-0-0) 45 Hours for 15 weeks

-INSTRUCTOR: Connie Korpan PHONE: Office (780) 539-2032 OFFICE: C312 E-MAIL: ckorpan@gprc.ab.ca OFFICE HOURS: Mondays 11:30-12:30; Tueso days 1:00-2:00 or by ap opointment
+INSTRUCTOR: Dr. Connie Korpan PHONE: Office (780) 539-2032 OFFICE: C312 E-MAIL: ckorpan@gprc.ab.ca OFFICE HOURS: Mondays 11:30-12:30 or by appointment

-CALENDAR DESCRIPTION:

-This first introductory course in psychology gives students an understanding of themselves and other people through the study of basic concepts, principles, theories, and methods used in the scientific study of behaviour.
+CALENDAR DESCRIPTION: This first introductory course in psychology gives students an understanding of themselves and other people through the study of basic concepts, principles, theories, and methods used in the scientific study of behaviour.
 The course covers research methods in psychology, the biological basis, neurophysiology, sensation, perception, learning, states of consciousness, memory and cognition.
 This course is a prerequisite for most other psychology courses and is normally followed by PY1050.